Racing started at Syston in 1906 with a hill climb.

 Originally a motor cycle Grand Prix venue Syston Park was used as a training ground for the TT and Manx Grand Prix.
 Later in its short history it attracted cars such as ‘Bloody Mary’ and ERA R1 competing in the Oxford & Cambridge Inter ‘Varsity competitions.

-Motorsport returns in 2017, we will re-capture the spirit of the original Syston events, with only pre 1939 cars and motor cycles running up the original half mile hill climb.
+Syston Park Speed Trials returns in 2018, we will re-capture the spirit of the original Syston events, with only pre 1939 cars and motor cycles running up the original half mile hill climb.

 Gates will open from 8.30 with the action starting at 10.00 including several Syston Originals who raced there in period, together with some other fabulous period machinery from grand prix cars, works motor cycles from the TT and eccentric aero engined Edwardian specials.